-Violi, JP, Mitrovic, SM, Colville, A, Main, BJ & Rodgers, KJ 2019, 'Prevalence of -methylamino-L-alanine (BMAA) and its isomers in freshwater cyanobacteria isolated from eastern Australia.', Ecotoxicology and environmental safety, vol. 172, pp. 72-81.View/Download from: Publisher's site
+Violi, JP, Mitrovic, SM, Colville, A, Main, BJ & Rodgers, KJ 2019, 'Prevalence of β-methylamino-L-alanine (BMAA) and its isomers in freshwater cyanobacteria isolated from eastern Australia.', Ecotoxicology and environmental safety, vol. 172, pp. 72-81.View/Download from: UTS OPUS or Publisher's site

 Scott, PD, Coleman, HM, Colville, A, Lim, R, Matthews, B, McDonald, JA, Miranda, A, Neale, PA, Nugegoda, D, Tremblay, LA & Leusch, FDL 2017, 'Assessing the potential for trace organic contaminants commonly found in Australian rivers to induce vitellogenin in the native rainbowfish (Melanotaenia fluviatilis) and the introduced mosquitofish (Gambusia holbrooki).', Aquatic Toxicology, vol. 185, pp. 105-120.View/Download from: UTS OPUS or Publisher's site